omeka/omeka-s-enduser/docs/search.md

 	- Finally, there is a text field for you to enter the value you want the property to have.
 	- To find a resource ID, go to the resource and look at the URL in your browser's address bar.
 The numbers at the end of the URL are the resource ID.
 - **Search by class**: select one or more classes by which to search from the dropdown menu.
+- **Search by ID**: enter a specific item set identifier value, or a list of identifiers separated by commas (for example, "1, 2, 5, 9").
+Only works for exact matches, not with wildcards or ranges.

-You can also select how to order your search results.
+Users can also select how to order their search results.

 ![Item set advanced search options as described](files/search_publicitemsets2.png)

 Searches by value and class allow a visitor to search by more than one input; they can use the "Add new" buttons (plus sign) to search with more than one search term.
 These search terms build - searching for two classes will return all item sets which have either class.

-Site visitors can remove value and item set searches using the red trash can icon to the right of those search options.
+Site visitors can remove value and class searches using the red trash can icon to the right of those search options.